JuliaRegistries/General/README.md

 Some types of packages should not be registered, or are not yet ready for registration:

-* The General registry is not a place for "personal packages" that consist of collections of "utility functions" nor for packages that are only useful for a closed group (like a research group or a company).
+* The General registry is not a place for "personal packages" that are only useful for a few individuals, e.g. collections of "utility functions" or jokes (e.g. [StarWarsArrays.jl](https://github.com/giordano/StarWarsArrays.jl)).
+For this, one should advertise`]add <URL>` as a way to get their package.
+* Packages that are only useful for a closed group (like a research group or a company).
 For that, it is easy to set up your own registry using for example [LocalRegistry.jl](https://github.com/GunnarFarneback/LocalRegistry.jl).
 The [Pkg documentation about registries](https://pkgdocs.julialang.org/v1/registries/) might be useful